-All students who are sanctioned to complete an Alcohol or Drug class must submit a request in a timely manner to schedule an appointment by emailing Beth Lucas at email@example.com or by calling 412-397-5900, in order to be registered.
-Please note, that there may be a wait time of 2-3 weeks to schedule an individual session.
+All students who are sanctioned to complete an Alcohol or Drug class must submit a request in a timely manner to schedule an appointment by emailing Beth Lucas at firstname.lastname@example.org or by calling 412-397-5900, in order to be registered.
+Classes will be held virtually or in-person depending on circumstances at the time.
+Please note, that there may be a wait time of 2-4 weeks to schedule a session.
 A student may be referred to Greenbriar Treatment Center to request a class with them if they need a more immediate session time.

 Alcohol 101 is a university course offered by the Counseling Center designed to educate participants about the effects and consequences that result from alcohol use and abuse.
 The class is designed to prepare students to make informed decisions regarding their personal alcohol use to avoid the negative consequences associated with alcohol misuse.
 Students are also introduced to the resources that are available on-campus and in the community.
 Through discussions and interactive activities, students develop a deeper understanding about their personal choices regarding the use of alcohol.

 Alcohol 102 is a one-on-one, introspective meeting with a Counseling Center therapist to discuss personal alcohol usage.
 The meeting is designed for students who receive a second alcohol violation and have attended Alcohol 101 in the past.
 During the meeting, the student and staff member will discuss such topics as decision making, the student's values, and future goals.

 Drug 101 is a university course offered by the Counseling Center designed to educate participants about the effects and consequences that result from drug use and abuse.

 - Alcohol Poisoning / Overdose

 For local substance abuse treatment center information, please visit our On-campus and Community Resources webpage.